thedataflows/pimp-my-cachyos/README.md

   - Package scripts automatically filter by hostname - packages without `hosts` field install everywhere, those with `hosts` array only install on matching machines

   - Package scripts automatically filter by hostname - packages without `hosts` field install everywhere, those with `hosts` array only install on matching machines
-- `copy/` and `symlink/` directories hold system and user configuration files to be copied or symlinked

 ## License